MIT-Emerging-Talent/ET6-foundations-group-03/collaboration/retrospective.md

 ## Stop Doing

-- Formalize tasks and discussions by documenting them on the project board.
+- Allowing tasks and discussions to remain informal without proper documentation on the project board.
-- Implement more structured processes to avoid revisiting issues.
+- Spending extra time revisiting issues that could have been avoided with more structured processes in place.
 - Depending only on debugging tools instead of thoroughly analyzing errors.

 ## Continue Doing